zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 - [x] Create a first script to do prediction selection with comparisons.
 First do an all vs all comparison.
 - [x] Update the script to be more efficient and do more selective comparisons, using maybe trueskill.
 - [ ] How does the efficient method scales with more compute? (even when it is not feasible, just to know).
+- [ ] Try the models trained on the previous iteration 46.